 More recently, single piece plastic flats are being used in transplant production (Figure 1).
 These flats are typically larger than standard flats (11" x 22") with a size of 13" x 26".
 They have greater rigidity than the inserts used with 11" x 22" flats.
 These single piece flats are reusable like polystyrene containers, but are considered more durable and easier to clean.
 As with polystyrene and plastic inserts, a variety of sizes are available.

 Different plant species require differing amounts of space, nutrients and water.
 Certain cell sizes are more suitable for some plant species than others.
 Larger cells hold a greater volume of media, which enables them to retain more water and nutrients.
 Therefore, transplants growing in larger cells require less frequent watering and fertilizing.
 This helps reduce the likelihood of moisture or nutrient stress.
 Also, larger-celled containers normally produce stockier and earlier plants.
 Because of larger root volume, these plugs experience less transplant shock in the field.
-Proper watering is more critical with larger sized cells howe 0088 ver, especially in the early stages when over-watering can be a real problem resulting in a greater chance of root disease development.
+Proper watering is more critical with larger 0098 sized cells however, especially in the early stages when over-watering can be a real problem resulting in a greater chance of root disease development.
 5FF4

 Generally, smaller cells are used for plants such as cabbage, broccoli, cauliflower, collard, kale and lettuce.
 Trays with 1 to 1½-inch cells are well suited for producing transplants of these crops.
 These trays generally have from 200 to 338 cells per tray.
 Use larger cell sizes, 1½ to 2½ inches, for production of tomato, pepper, watermelon, muskmelon, cucumber and squash transplants.
 These trays generally have from 72 to 200 cells per tray.